hpwn/hpwn/README.md

 - 🔐 AI-powered productivity and security
 - 🎮 Mods for ~~popular~~ games
 - 🚶 IRL Streaming
-- ⚡ Speedrunning tools, analytics, and training
+- ⚡ Speedrunning, tools, analytics, and training
 - 📚 Educational content for devs and students

 ## Let's Connect 🌐